hleveillegauvin/CodingClub/README.md

 done
 ```

-Once we created our assembled files, we should run the `humdrum` command to make sure they conform to the humdrum syntax:
+Once we've created our assembled files, we should run the `humdrum` command to make sure they conform to the humdrum syntax:

     humdrum *.assemble